reflectoring/reflectoring.github.io/_posts/2019-07-24-maven-scopes-gradle-configurations.md

 | -------------------------------------------------------------------------- | ------------ | --------------------- |
 | {::nomarkdown}<ul><li>compile time</li><li>runtime</li><li>test compile time</li><li>test runtime</li></ul>{:/} | yes*          | yes                   |

 (\*) A dependency declared in the `implementation` configuration *is* transitive, but the consumer of our own module can only access it at runtime, not at compile time.
-In other words, **the `implementation` configuration spills into the runtime of the consumer, but not into the compile time**.
+In other words, **the `implementation` configuration [does not pollute the consumer's compile time](/gradle-pollution-free-dependencies/#use-the-implementation-configuration)**.

 ### `api`